ayinakotasivaparvathi/Paru-azure-website-barista/README.md

 - File transfer using SCP

 ## 📎 Note
-The VM may be stopped to avoid charges.
-It can be restarted anytime to access the live website.
+The VM  stopped to avoid charges.

----

 ## 🚀 Technologies Used